Shaved Teeth for Veneers: Do They Need to Be Filed Down?

 Porcelain

 Derived from heated, refined clay, porcelain veneers are famed for their strength, translucence, and stain resistance.
-The material closely mimics the reflective properties of natural teeth, which is often why they’re favoured for more prominent, visible teeth in smile makeovers.
+The material closely mimics the reflective properties of natural teeth.
+However, they often require some shaved teeth to ensure a proper fit.

 Preparing the Natural Teeth for Veneers

-One critical aspect of the veneers procedure is tooth preparation, often referred to as “tooth shaving” or “teeth filing”.
-This process involves tooth enamel removal to ensure the veneer fits snugly and looks natural.
+One critical aspect of the veneer procedure is tooth preparation, often called “tooth shaving” or “teeth filing.”
+This process involves removing tooth enamel to ensure the veneer fits snugly and looks natural.

 Traditional Veneers

-These usually require the removal of a small amount of the existing tooth structure.
+These usually require removing a small amount of the existing tooth structure.
 The shaving ensures the porcelain veneer bonds well and aligns perfectly with the surrounding teeth, thus preventing an unnatural gum line or bulky appearance.

 Minimal Preparation Veneers

 Advances in veneer technology have introduced ultra-thin porcelain veneers that require little or no natural tooth preparation.
-These thinner veneers preserve more of the natural tooth structure, making them an attractive option for many.
+These thinner veneers preserve a more natural tooth structure, making them an attractive option for many.

 The amount of tooth enamel removed varies depending on the type of veneer and the patient’s specific needs.
-During the initial consultation, a cosmetic dentist will assess how many teeth need to be shaved and to what extent based on the patient’s desired aesthetics.
+During the initial consultation, your Northbridge dentist will assess how many teeth need to be shaved and to what extent based on the patient’s desired aesthetics.

 Why is Tooth Shaving Necessary?